Firsttry-Solutions/Firsttry/atlassian/forge-app/docs/EXTERNAL_APIS.md

 This file lists real outbound network destinations observed in the code (evidence-backed).
 Entries are limited to calls present in the runtime code — comments, docs, examples, or tests are excluded unless they perform an actual network call.

+No external third-party APIs are used.
+All network activity is limited to Atlassian platform APIs or same-origin app endpoints (see details below).

 **Atlassian Jira REST API (via Forge `requestJira`)**
 - **Destination:** Jira Cloud REST API (queried via Forge `requestJira`; resolved by Forge runtime to Atlassian endpoints)
 - **Purpose:** Read-only ingestion and snapshot capture of Jira metadata for reporting and governance (projects, issue types, statuses, fields, search results, automation rule metadata).